thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 consider if they want to take on maintenance of this extra file.

-It may be possible to allow users to do the work necessary to expose a C++ library to Swift, however, that is not a great option either.
+It may be possible to allow users to do the work necessary to expose a C++ library to Codira, however, that is not a great option either.
 A C++ library might end up with multiple (incompatible) bindings of varying quality, covering different parts of the API.
 In addition, the owner of the API loses control of the API surface.

-**Allow API vendors to own and curate the imported API surface.** While the minimal amount of work to expose a C++ library to Swift should be ideally "none" (it should just work), API vendors should own the Swift API surface of their C++ libraries, and should be able to adjust it where the automated interop is not satisfactory.
+**Allow API vendors to own and curate the imported API surface.** While the minimal amount of work to expose a C++ library to Codira should be ideally "none" (it should just work), API vendors should own the Codira API surface of their C++ libraries, and should be able to adjust it where the automated interop is not satisfactory.

 **Tension and conflicts between goals.** These goals are conflicting.
-For example, API ergonomics are in conflict with performance: we can provide a more ergonomic API if we automatically bridge C++ types to corresponding Swift vocabulary types at the API boundary, however, these type conversions will cost CPU cycles.
+For example, API ergonomics are in conflict with performance: we can provide a more ergonomic API if we automatically bridge C++ types to corresponding Codira vocabulary types at the API boundary, however, these type conversions will cost CPU cycles.
 The solutions will be designed on a case by case basis: sometimes, we will pick one side of the tradeoff, sometimes we will pick one side but allow the user to override the default, and sometimes we will add multiple facilities that pick different sides, forcing the user to choose.

-# Current state of art: importing C code into Swift
+# Current state of art: importing C code into Codira

-Swift/C++ interoperability builds on top of the Swift/C interoperability, so it helps to be familiar with [Swift's strategy for importing C modules](../HowSwiftImportsCAPIs.md).
+Codira/C++ interoperability builds on top of the Codira/C interoperability, so it helps to be familiar with [Codira's strategy for importing C modules](../HowCodiraImportsCAPIs.md).

-# Importing C++ APIs into Swift
+# Importing C++ APIs into Codira

 Now let's talk about extending existing rules to handle C++.